Amit Kothari

 Chris Tyson was running production prompts that worked perfectly with Claude Sonnet 3.7.
 Then he upgraded to 4.5 and 90% of them broke.
 He counted: 17 instances of MUST.
 11 instances of ALWAYS.
 His conclusion?
 “When everything is critical, nothing is critical.”

 This isn’t a story about prompts getting worse.
 It’s about the gap between how business teams talk to Claude and how Claude actually processes instructions.
 Most “Claude tips” articles give you generic LLM advice with Claude inserted where it says ChatGPT.
-This post covers what is genuinely different.
+This post covers what is different.

 How Claude actually differs from ChatGPT

 The core difference is this: Claude is built to follow instructions precisely and push back when something doesn’t make sense, while ChatGPT is built to be agreeable and produce quick output.
-Claude handles long documents better, refuses requests more thoughtfully, and takes your constraints literally rather than interpreting them loosely.
+Claude handles long documents better, refuses requests with more care, and takes your constraints literally rather than interpreting them loosely.
 ChatGPT is faster for brainstorming and casual tasks but worse at sustained analysis over 50+ pages.
 For business teams, this means Claude excels when you need careful, structured work on complex documents, and ChatGPT excels when you need rapid creative iteration.
 Using ChatGPT prompts in Claude is like giving detailed instructions to someone who follows them too literally.
 Using Claude prompts in ChatGPT is like giving careful guidelines to someone who improvises anyway.
 Neither works.

 Refusals work differently.
 ChatGPT gives you an abrupt “I cannot do that.”
 Claude explains why it won’t, cites the principle involved, and offers alternatives.
-For business teams, this is genuinely useful because you can understand and work around the boundary.
+For business teams, this is useful because you can understand and work around the boundary.

 Prompting style matters.
 Portkey.ai’s analysis found that Claude works better with open-ended, flexible prompts while ChatGPT needs precise instructions.
-You can say “look at this document and tell me what is interesting” to Claude and get genuinely useful analysis.
+You can say “look at this document and tell me what is interesting” to Claude and get useful analysis.
 ChatGPT needs you to specify exactly what “interesting” means.

 Stop copy-pasting ChatGPT prompts into Claude.
 They work differently.

-Five dos that actually matter
+Six dos that actually matter

 1. Context before question.
 The 80/20 rule applies everywhere: 80% of good output comes from context, 20% from the question itself.
 Before any prompt, paste your company context document: who you are, what you do, who you serve, your competitors, your voice.
 This turns generic output into something useful.